 Google Apps Script can send email messages but the script employs a workaround for sending text messages.

-It creates a regular event in your Google Calendar but with an SMS reminder - the event is set to expire in 30 seconds and thus you get an instant text alert on your mobile.
+It creates an event in your Google Calendar but with an SMS reminder - the event is set to expire in 30 seconds and thus you get an instant text alert on your mobile.
 If you aren’t getting text alerts on your phone, please ensure that your phone number is associated with Google Calendar as detailed in this tutorial.